Emergency Room Manager

 How fast does the ER nurse call family members to notify them that their Dad,Mom... was bought into the ER?

-Asked by Bruce over 7 years ago
+Asked by Bruce almost 8 years ago

 On what basis were these challenges identified?
 Were quantitative data used to identify and confirm the existence of problems, and if so, which types of data?

-Asked by Jones about 9 years ago
+Asked by Jones over 9 years ago

 Did the implemented changes achieve expected outcomes?

-Asked by Jones about 9 years ago
+Asked by Jones over 9 years ago

 Focusing on one of these challenges, what process improvement or reengineering efforts has this ED taken to address the challenge?
 Did the department follow Lean and/or Six Sigma or other comparable approaches in addressing this?

-Asked by jone about 9 years ago
+Asked by jone over 9 years ago

 Focusing on one of these challenges, what process improvement or reengineering efforts has this ED taken to address the challenge?
 Did the department follow Lean and/or Six Sigma or other comparable approaches in addressing this?

-Asked by Jones about 9 years ago
+Asked by Jones over 9 years ago